 RGB Pixels are digitally-controllable lights you can set to any color, or animate.
 Each metal 'pixel square' contains 4 RGB LEDs and a controller chip soldered to a PCB.
-The pixel is then 'flooded' with epoxy to make it waterproof.
+The pixel is then 'flooded' with epoxy to make it water resistant, however we cannot say 100% waterproof you may need to apply additional epoxy for some applications/needs/use.
 These are fairly large pixels but they have a lot of nice mounting options, such as two metal flanges on the side and a 0.15"/4mm diameter hole in the middle so you can screw them directly onto a surface.
 They're typically used to make outdoor signs.
 Compared to our other LED dots, these are much bigger and much brighter, good for larger scale installations.

 The pixels are connected by a 4-conductor cable. +12VDC, ground, data and clock.
 Data is shifted down from one pixel to the next so that you can easily cut the strand or attach more onto the end.